alexanderem49/simple-exchange/docs/tutorial.md

 #### Submit core-eval

+For this section, the first step is to make sure that the `SDK_ROOT` path, in the [Makefile](../contract/Makefile) is pointing to your agoric-sdk.
-In a third terminal run these commands:
+If so, open a third terminal and run these commands:

 ```shell
 cd simple-exchange/contract